Hydrangea arborescens L.

 Bloom Time: May to July

 Hydrangea arborescens is a loosely and widely branched deciduous shrub that typically grows up 6 feet (1.8 m) tall.
 Gray-brown stems are clad with opposite, dark green leaves with pale green undersides.
 The leaves are broadly egg-shaped to rounded, sharply toothed, and up to 6 inches (15 cm) long.
 They turn yellow in the fall.
-Tiny white fertile flowers bloom in May to July in flattened hairy clusters.
+Tiny white fertile flowers appear in May to July in flattened hairy clusters.
 Scattered continuing flowering may occur throughout summer to September.
 A few large sterile flowers usually appear at the cluster margins.